Regular Application Deadline: January 6 at 11:59 p.m. EST annually

 - Make a visa appointment after you receive your immigration document (I-20 or DS-2019).

-- Complete the International Center’s Visa Assistance form if you experience a delay in receiving your visa.
+- Complete the U-M International Center’s Visa Assistance Web Form if you experience a delay in receiving your visa.

 Health Check and Immunizations for International Students